_jfif.jpg)

 PROGRAMS

-The COE-RMTL offers a comprehensive research laboratory training for middle and high school, community college and undergraduate students.
+The RMTL Academy offers a comprehensive research laboratory training for students.
 The program consists of 40 hours of basic science methodology training for students with no formal research experience.
+All eligible students are encouraged to apply.
+The RMTL Academy does not consider race, color, national origin, religion, sex, disability, and/or other protected categories as part of the application and selection process

 LEADERS & LEGACY